Apostille Services

 The destination country determines the route.
 Using the wrong path is one of the biggest reasons documents get delayed or rejected.

-If the destination country is part of the Hague Apostille Convention, an apostille certificate is generally the correct route.
-This is usually the simpler and faster workflow.
+If the destination country is part of the Hague Apostille Convention and the document is eligible, an apostille is generally the correct route.
+The document type, issuing authority, and receiving institution still matter.

 • Single apostille certificate is typically sufficient